 Although it’s important to ensure the lines you select for your running rigging will work well within the safe load limits of your boat, you also don’t want to over-specify your line for economic reasons: large-diameter and/or exotic high-modulus line doesn’t come cheap.
 When it comes to sheets, another consideration is ease of handling.
 In fact, a 10mm line is probably the smallest that can comfortably be pulled by hand under extreme load.

-For the best handling lines, double-braided polyester rope is easy on the hand and plenty strong for most applications.
+For the best handling lines, a double-braided polyester rope is easy on the hand and plenty strong for most applications.
 Sta-Set by New England Ropes is a typical cruising option: the line is comfortable but strong and, importantly, can be spliced if necessary for attaching quick-release snapshackles or something similar.

 On a multihull with a large mainsail, the vang is often winched down hard on a downwind run with the boom a long way out.
-The vang line must therefore be as strong as your halyards.
-For a 40ft cat this means using something like a ½in diameter Dyneema or Spectra line.
+The vang line must, therefore, be as strong as your halyards.
+For a 40ft cat, this means using something like a ½in diameter Dyneema or Spectra line.

 These are usually rated along the same lines as the mainsheet, although one size smaller.
 In this application, a little stretch isn’t going to cause too many problems.
 In fact, it will introduce a little give in the system when reefed down hard.

-Single-line luff and leech reefing led back to the cockpit creates a good deal more friction than a simpler system with just a reefing horn and leech line led to a mast winch and boom jammer.
+Single-line luff and leech reefing led back to the cockpit create a good deal more friction than a simpler system with just a reefing horn and leech line led to a mast winch and boom jammer.
 Therefore, the former will undoubtedly require a grade and size higher than the latter.

 Blocks, sheaves and clutches

-Ever since yacht manufacturers started leading all sail control lines aft to the cockpit for easy handling, the friction and load on these lines has increased dramatically.
+Ever since yacht manufacturers started leading all sail control lines aft to the cockpit for easy handling, the friction and load on these lines have increased dramatically.
 Mainsheets with tracks on the cabin top, which are led along the underside of the boom to the mast, down, around another turning block, then aft to a winch, are far more highly loaded than a simple tackle at the boom end.
-For this reason the turning blocks have to be tough and as free running as possible if you want to avoid shattering the sheaves.
+For this reason, the turning blocks have to be tough and as free running as possible if you want to avoid shattering the sheaves.